 - Power Nullifier: Lloyd's Talismans are used by the clerics to stop the Undead from using Estus.

-- Unperson: The clerics of Carim proclaimed him a fraud, and his worship was eventually stopped and forgotten.
+- Unperson: The clerics of Carim proclaimed him a fraud, and his worship was eventually stopped and forgotten, to the point that Lloyd's Talismans were even renamed Undead Hunter Charms.